Marohn-Group/mmodel/docs/ref_model.rst

 and if the handler requires additional arguments, the keyword arguments can be passed to the ``Model`` class as well.
 The modifier argument accepts a list of modifier decorators.
-If the decorators have accepts argument, the argument should be applied first.
+If the decorators have arguments, the argument should be applied first.
 The resulting ``Model`` instance is a callable that behaves like a function.

 ``Model`` class also provides parameter checking and default value